LorenzoValente3/Deep-Learning-Models/README.md

 #### Model
 This model applies a modification of the GAN scheme called _Wasserstein GAN_ in which in contrast with the previous DCGAN implementation, the discriminator does not classify instances.
 For this reason here the discriminator is actually called _critic_ it tries to make the output bigger for real instances than for fake instances.

 The theoretical justification for the Wasserstein GAN (or WGAN) requires that the weights throughout the GAN be clipped so that they remain within a constrained range.

-Wasserstein GANs are less vulnerable to getting stuck than minimax-based GANs, and avoid problems with vanishing gradients.
+Wasserstein GANs are less vulnerable to getting stuck than minimax-based GANs and avoid problems with vanishing gradients.
 The earth mover distance also has the advantage of being a true metric: a measure of distance in a space of probability distributions.
 Cross-entropy is not a metric in this sense.

 *Critic Loss* it tries to maximize the difference between its output on real instances and its output on fake instances.
 *Generator Loss* tries to maximize the discriminator's output for its fake instances.

 #### Results
-Below the generated images after 1000 epochs and original dataset are shown.
+Below the generated images after 1000 epochs and the original dataset are shown.
-The generator and critic training losses stored during the training process are plot as well.
+The generator and critic training losses stored during the training process are plotted as well.
-For this latter plot, we can see that the stability has increased with respect the previous implementation, due to the stability given by the new loss take into account.
+For this latter plot, we can see that the stability has increased with respect to the previous implementation, due to the stability given by the new loss taken into account.

 <p align="center">
  <img src="./GANs_using_Polynomials/images/WGAN/generated.png" width="1000" />   <img src="./GANs_using_Polynomials/images/WGAN/original.png" width="1000" />